pestphp/docs/plugins/laravel.md

 > **Note:** You can still use Dusk's regular class-based syntax as you can do with any other tests.

-Now, when you run `pest` you will see your Dusk tests as well.
+Now, you can run your Dusk tests via `php artisan pest:dusk`.

 > **Note:** As for now, the Laravel plugin doesn't support Dusk's functions, so you'll have to use them with the `$this` variable as the example above shows.